 Learn More: The Rundown on Drains

 French Drain Systems

 Known technically as a “swale,” this water management system uses the contour of the land to direct water away from a home or building and into a bog or a standard drain.
-A surface regrading should be planned carefully with the advice and help of a landscape architect or other landscape professional.
-In particular, the elevation drop needs to be at least one inch for every ten feet to be effective.
-This type of landscape drainage system is most cost-effective when large areas need to be kept drained.
+You should plan a surface regrading carefully with the advice and help of a landscape architect or professional.
+In particular, the elevation drop must be at least one inch for every ten feet to be effective.

 Learn More: Yard Regrading 101